albbaous/Dissertation/README.md

 - Overall, this script creates a series of output directories and populates them with the cumulative contents of the corresponding source directories (created by directory.sh)

-- This means that Roary could be run in parallel in each directory (A-H), to spot which files were failing it
+- This means that Roary could be run in parallel in each directory (A-K), to spot which files were failing it

 - There were a lot of questions raised like "is it the number of files?" or "is it 1 bad file failing it?" or "is it a group of files??"